When is a good time to go?

 Where should I go in Cuba?

 The answer depends on what types of interests you have.
 Havana has a mix of big city culture, tourism and increasingly interesting food options.
 Cayo Largo del Sur and Cayo Santa Maria are great beach resort destinations.
 Holguín has a growing food and beer scene.
-For help on picking your destination, check out www.viahero.com/cuba.
+And that's just scratching the surface of possibilities for travel to Cuba.

 What should I tip in Cuba?